 Please bring up-to-date dental and medical insurance cards, as we will make copies of both to have on file for future reference.
 Although we try our best to provide accurate out-of-pocket cost estimations, we advise you read through your insurance policy on your own so that you understand what services will and will not be covered.
 If you have any questions, we recommend you call your insurance company prior to the appointment, or arrive twenty minutes early to review your insurance policy with us.

 Your first appointment is scheduled with a hygienist, but includes a comprehensive examination by a dentist.
 The appointment will take roughly seventy minutes.

 What do I do if my dental insurance changes?

-Even the simplest change can prevent your insurance claim from being processed correctly.
-You may still have the same dental insurance company, but your employer may have changed the plans offered (something they should inform you of during open season), or the insurance company might have made small changes to the plan you currently have.
+Even a minor change can interfere with insurance claim processing.
+For example, your employer may have changed the plans offered (something they should infor you of), or the insurance company itself may have made a small update to your current plan.